Sandro Wieser

-Sandro Wieser (born 3 February 1993) is a Liechtensteiner professional footballer who plays as a midfielder for 1.
-Liga Classic club Tuggen and the Liechtenstein national team.
+Sandro Wieser (born 3 February 1993) is a Liechtensteiner professional footballer who plays as a midfielder for Ruggell and the Liechtenstein national team.

 Club career

 Early career

 Born in Vaduz, Wieser began his youth career with FC Triesen and moved onto FC Vaduz.
 In 2006, he continued his youth career with FC Basel playing in the U-16, U-18 and U-21 teams.
 He signed his first professional contract on his 18th birthday.
 He played his debut on 20 March 2011 in the 2–1 away win against Grasshopper Club Zürich.
 At the end of the 2010–11 Swiss Super League season Sandro Wieser won the Super League Championship title with FC Basel.

 Because Wieser was born in 1993, he was eligible to play for the newly formed Basel Under-19 team in the 2011–12 NextGen series.
 He played in his first game against Tottenham Hotspur on 17 August 2011.

 On 27 December, Basel announced that Wieser would transfer to German club TSG 1899 Hoffenheim in the January 2012 transfer window.
 Wieser however didn't manage to earn a spot in Hoffenheim's first squad, being capped in the Bundesliga only once in 18 months.
 As a result of this, he was put on loan, first in summer 2013 to Austrian side SV Ried and then in next summer to Swiss FC Aarau, each time the loan was terminated to a year.